Cyclic contractions of dimer algebras always exist: Proof of main theorem

-Now assume to the contrary that there is some $g \in S' \setminus S$.
+To show that reverse inclusion, let $g \in S'$.
 By Theorem \ref{theorem1}, $A'$ is cancellative.
-Thus $S'$ is generated over $k$ by $\sigma$ and a set of monomials in the polynomial ring $B$ which are not divisible by $\sigma$, by \cite[Theorem 5.8 and Proposition 5.13]{B1}.
-Furthermore, $\sigma \in S$ since $\sigma$ is the $\bar{\tau}\psi$-image of each unit cycle in $Q$.
-Therefore we may assume that $g \in B$ is a monomial that is not divisible by $\sigma$.
+Thus $S'$ is generated over $k$ by $\sigma$ and a set of monomials in the polynomial ring $k[x_D \ | \ D \in \mathcal{S}']$ that are not divisible by $\sigma$, by \cite[Theorem 5.9, Proposition 5.14]{B1}.
+Furthermore, $\sigma$ is in $S$ since $\sigma$ is the $\bar{\tau}\psi$-image of each unit cycle in $Q$.
+Therefore it suffices to assume that $g$ is a monomial that is not divisible by $\sigma$.